History of free and open-source software: The free BSDs (1993–present)

 When the USL v.
 BSDi lawsuit was settled out of court in 1993, FreeBSD and NetBSD (both derived from 386BSD) were released as free software.
 In 1995, OpenBSD forked from NetBSD.
 In 2004, Dragonfly BSD forked from FreeBSD.

 The dot-com years (late 1990s)

 In the mid to late 90s, when many website-based companies were starting up, free software became a popular choice for web servers.
 The Apache HTTP Server became the most-used web-server software, a title that still holds as of 2015.
-Systems based on a common "stack" of software with the Linux kernel at the base, Apache providing web services, the MySQL database engine for data storage, and the PHP programming language for providing dynamic pages, came to be termed LAMP systems.
+Systems based on a common "stack" of software with the Linux kernel at the base, Apache providing web services, the database engine MySQL to store data, and the programming language PHP to provide dynamic pages, came to be termed LAMP systems.
 In actuality, the programming language that predated PHP and dominated the web in the mid and late 1990s was Perl.
 Web forms were processed on the server side through Common Gateway Interface scripts written in Perl.

 The term "open source," as related to free software, was in common use by 1995.
 Other recollection have it in use during the 1980s.